NicoEstebanBorquez/NicoEstebanBorquez/README.md

 I'm a Multi-Platform Applications Development student (CFGS Desarrollo de Aplicaciones Multiplataforma) in Spain.
 I'm currently based in Málaga.

-I've been always interested in technology and after some years working in tourism industry a couple of years ago I decided to make a change in my carrer and started learning software development.✨😍
+I've been always interested in technology and after some years working in tourism industry a couple of years ago I decided to make a change in my carreer and started learning software development.✨😍